German stocks - Factors to watch on May 2

 GERMAN ECONOMIC DATA

-German April Markit manufacturing PMI due at 0753 GMT.
-Seen unchanged at 47.9.
+German April Markit final composite PMI due at 0755 GMT.
+Manufacturing PMI seen at 54.2.

 EUROPEAN FACTORS TO WATCH